BuildIt-Poland/feedback-survey-backend/README.md

 # Quick installation
 ## Requirements:
 1. Install jdk 8
-2. Install node and npm
+2. Install node (v6.5.0 or later) and npm
 3. An AWS account
 4. Install the Serverless Framework installed with an AWS account set up
 ```